The international academic journal designed to support you in your clinical practice, midwifery education, studies and research.

 Delayed cord clamping in term neonates: attitudes and practices of midwives in Irish hospitals Joan Devin, Patricia Larkin

 Worldwide Maternity Services

-All the above articles appear in the June 2018 issue of MIDIRS Midwifery Digest and are available to access through one of our annual subscription packages.
+All the above articles appear in the September 2018 issue of MIDIRS Midwifery Digest and are available to access through one of our annual subscription packages.

 Keep up to date with the latest research and news from MIDIRS by subscribing to our quarterly academic journal.
 Subscribe to MIDIRS Midwifery Digest